steffilazerte/bluebird_migration/README.md

 ## Format

-The scripts are stored int the `Scripts` folder and can be run in sequence starting with the `01_setup.R`.
+The scripts are stored int the `Scripts` folder and can be run in sequence.
 Note that scripts are designed to produce formatted RMarkdown reports, so can be run interactively (by hand) or with the `rmarkdown::render()` code contained at the top of each script.
-If running this code, an html report of the script will be produced in the `Results` folder, any data produced will be saved to a `Data` folder.
+If running this code, an html report of the script will be produced in the `Results` folder.
+Data produced will be saved to a `Data` folder.

 Because scripts were developed off GitHub and separately by different team members, we have not included reproducible controls for packages and package versions (like [`renv`](https://rstudio.github.io/renv) for example).

+Where we are aware of breaking changes in packages, we have included instructions for installing specific versions of packages in `01_setup.R`.

-Please see the manuscript for package versions used, and the header of each script for packages required.
+For all other packages, please see the manuscript for package versions used, and the header of each script for packages required.
 Apologies for the inconvenience!
 Please contact [@steffilazerte](https://github.com/steffilazerte)
 if you run into any problems.